Wolof

 This page brings together basic information about the Garay script and its use for the Wolof language.
 It aims to provide a brief, descriptive summary of the modern, printed orthography and typographic features, and to advise how to write Wolof using Unicode.

-The Garay font used for this page was not really designed for use with running text.
-It doesn't place diacritics above base characters, and there is an overlarge gap before 𐵌, but gaps are missing around several other letters when side by side.
-Allowances need to be made for the fact that this is a very early implementation when looking at examples.
+The Garay font used for this page is still an early prototype.
+It doesn't place diacritics correctly sometimes, eg. above uppercase base characters.
+When looking at examples allowances need to be made for the fact that this is a very early implementation.

 Sample